-Dry needling is an effective therapy to treat muscular tension and spasm which commonly accompanies conditions such as arthritis, nerve irritation, muscular strains, ligament strains, herniated discs and chronic pain.
+Dry needling is an effective therapy to treat muscular tension and spasms which commonly accompanies conditions such as arthritis, nerve irritation, muscular strains, ligament strains, herniated discs, and chronic pain.
 It is called “dry” needling because there is no solution injected.
 With dry needling, the needle itself and the effects it produces within the tissue is the treatment.

 When an injury occurs from repetitive use or acute trauma, inflammation will be produced from the damaged tissues.
 The damaged tissues will also go into a protective tension state to guard against further damage from utilizing the injured tissue.
-This tension and inflammation inhibit microcirculation which limits both the oxygen rich blood reaching the injury and the waste products leaving the injury.
-The injury site becomes hypoxic (decreased in oxygen) which stimulates the body to produce fibroblasts, a cell that produces fibrosis or scar tissue.
-This fibrosis and scarring builds up around the muscles and tissues limiting the tissues ability to function correctly and can also cause compression and irritation of nerves, leading to pain, all of which lead to biomechanical disturbances in gait and function.
+This tension and inflammation inhibit microcirculation, which limits both the oxygen-rich blood reaching the injury and the waste products leaving the injury.
+The injury site becomes hypoxic (decreased in oxygen), which stimulates the body to produce fibroblasts, a cell that produces fibrosis or scar tissue.
+This fibrosis and scarring build up around the muscles and tissues, limiting the tissue’s ability to function correctly and can also cause compression and irritation of nerves, leading to pain, all of which lead to biomechanical disturbances in gait and function.

-Dry needling uses a small, solid filament needle which is inserted in a contracted painful knotted muscle to create a local twitch reflex which is both diagnostic and therapeutic as it is the first step in breaking the pain cycle as research shows will decrease muscle contraction, reduce chemical irritation, improve flexibility and decrease pain.
-In cases of chronic pain or injury, dry needling can be paired to electric stimulation but directly inserting a needle into dysfunctional muscle tissue and adding an electric current to re-educate the muscle to contract, restoring the function of that muscle.
+Dry needling uses a small, solid filament needle that is inserted in a contracted, painful knotted muscle to create a local twitch reflex, which is both diagnostic and therapeutic as it is the first step in breaking the pain cycle as research shows will decrease muscle contraction, reduce chemical irritation, improve flexibility and decrease pain.
+In cases of chronic pain or injury, dry needling can be paired with electric stimulation by directly inserting a needle into dysfunctional muscle tissue and adding an electric current to re-educate the muscle to contract, restoring the function of that muscle.

-The objectives and philosophy behind the use of dry needling is not based on ancient theories or tenets of traditional Chinese medicine, but based on western neuroanatomy and modern scientific study of the musculoskeletal and nervous systems.
-The goal of dry needling is to find and create physiological change to anatomy-based tissue rather than affect energy flow, which is the goal of acupuncture.
+The objectives and philosophy behind the use of dry needling are not based on ancient theories or tenets of traditional Chinese medicine but based on Western neuroanatomy and modern scientific study of the musculoskeletal and nervous systems.
+The goal of dry needling is to find and create physiological changes in anatomy-based tissue rather than affect energy flow, which is the goal of acupuncture.